Experience true Nordic winter with these Iceland and Canada tours!

 You will need sturdy hiking boots that fit crampons for the glacier hiking tours.
 If you do not own a pair then we rent out suitable hiking boots as well as a waterproof raincoat and trousers.

-It is good to bring your own backpack on our full day or half day tours.
-It’s the best carry-on for a small lunch, extra clothes and other necessary items.
+It is good to bring your own backpack on our full-day or half-day tours.
+It’s the best carry-on for a small lunch, extra clothes, and other necessary items.

 This is surely a personal choice, we do not deny pregnant women on our glacier trips but we highly recommend you to take a closer look at our trip description and difficulty ratings, they will hopefully give you a better idea.
 We also recommend you to contact your physician, as pregnant women’s health can be quite different.
 If you have any further questions or concerns then feel free to contact us.

-Yes, we have specially trained and certified glacier guide on every glacier tour that we offer.
+Yes, we have specially trained and certified glacier guides on every glacier tour that we offer.
 And for our 3rd party tours we only partner with operators that meet our quality and safety standards.

 Iceland is known to have a lot of snow and when the snow stays long enough in one place than it turns to ice.
 Over long periods of time, the ice layers up becoming huge blocks called glaciers.
 It forms to create ginormous glaciers that sweep across huge masses of land.
 Iceland is home of the largest glacier in Europe that is called Vatnajökull.
 The Glacier Guides can tell you more about and everything you need to know about the Glaciers.